 Section 6 – Vacancies within the Senate

-Vacant Senate seats are to be filled by members of ASG via an at-large election in October or through the appointment process outlined in Title V, Section 5 of the ASG Code.
+Vacant Senate seats are to be filled by members of ASG via an at-large election in October or through the appointment process outlined in of the ASG Code.
 Elections should be coordinated by ASGJ in conjunction with the Office of Student Activities as follows:

-A. Vacant Senate seats are to be filled via an at-large election held no later than the end of the fourth (4th) week of fall semester classes and the appointment process outlined in Title V, Section 5 of the ASG Code.

-B. Elections shall adhere to the ASG Election Code.

 C. Members of ASG filling vacancies in the Senate shall serve until the end of that academic year.

 Section 7 – Duties and Powers of the Senate